Best Long Beach Restaurants

 A PCH

 Dine in style at A PCH.
 This elegant eatery is one of the newest establishments from River Jetty Restaurant Group, and it’s the perfect place for a wine night with the gals while in Long Beach.
 The menu changes with the seasons, but you can always expect lavish caviar service to be available along with fresh oysters on the half shell.
-You’ll also find that the limited but elevated menu also features a lot of seafood such as hamachi crudo, diver scallop or yellowfin tuna.
+You’ll also find that the limited but elevated menu also features a lot of seafood such as hamachi crudo, yellowfin tuna and Alaskan halibut.

 + posts